East Ramapo Central School District: Budget

-For the 2022-2023 school year, the district proposed a budget of $262 million dollars, a $10 million decrease from the 2021-2022 which was supplemented by federal funds due to the COVID-19 pandemic.
+For the 2022–2023 school year, the district proposed a budget of $262 million dollars, a $10 million decrease from the 2021–2022 which was supplemented by federal funds due to the COVID-19 pandemic.
 The budget included $90 million for facilities upgrades, using federal funding, of all 14 of the district-owned buildings.
 However the proposed repairs were planned during the summer vacation, during which the school district had previously rented the buildings to private corporations for summer camps attended by Hasidic and Orthodox Jewish children.
 The first proposed budget failed on a vote held on May 17, 2022.
 On June 21, 2022, a second budget proposal was rejected by voters by a 2-1 margin, with a majority of opposed votes from wards with a large Jewish population.
-Because the proposal did not pass, the school will operate under its budget contingency plan for the 2022-2023 school year that limits the amount of revenue that can be collected and spent by the schools.
+Because the proposal did not pass, the school will operate under its budget contingency plan for the 2022–2023 school year that limits the amount of revenue that can be collected and spent by the schools.

-The East Ramapo Central School District has a $36 million deficit.
+In 2022, the East Ramapo Central School District was reporting as having a $36 million deficit.
+However, a 2024 audit discovered an unexpected $30 million cash surplus in the district's budget; poor record-keeping had caused district officials to believe they had less money than they actually did.